chemerisuk/better-i18n-plugin/README.md

 ## Features

-* no initionalization calls on initial page load
+* no JavaScript calls to switch to web page language
 * change current language using the `lang` attribute
-* ability to change language on a DOM subtree
+* ability to change language on a document subtree
-* supports HTML markup in localized strings
+* support for HTML markup in localized strings

 NOTE: currently the project can't localize empty DOM elements (like `<input>`, `<select>` etc.) or attribute values.